Ojasva-Goyal/HybridEff-Res-Attention-Network-Model/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements
-Include any acknowledgements, references to your paper, or external libraries used.
+Research Paper under peer review right now !!
 ## Contact
-For any questions or suggestions, feel free to reach out to your email.
+For any questions or suggestions, feel free to contact me at ojasvagoyal9@gmail.com.